Stochastic quantization of the $\Phi^3_3$-model: Introduction

 \begin{remark}\rm (i) In this paper, we treated the hyperbolic $\Phi^3_3$-model.
 In the three-dimensional case, it is possible to consider the defocusing quartic interaction potential, namely the $\Phi^4_3$-measure.
 This leads to the following hyperbolic $\Phi^4_3$-model on $\T^3$:

 \noi Over the last ten years, the parabolic $\Phi^4_3$-model:

 \noi has been studied extensively by many authors.
 See \cite{Hairer, GIP, CC, Kupi, MW1, MWX, AK, GH18} and references therein.
-Up to date, the well-posedness issue of the hyperbolic $\Phi^4_3$-model \eqref{NLWd} remains as an important open problem.
-In a recent preprint \cite{OWZ}, using Bringmann's analysis \cite{Bring2}, Y.~Wang, Zine, and the first author proved local well-posedness of the cubic stochastic NLW\footnote{In \cite{OWZ}, the authors considered the undamped SNLW but the same analysis applies to the damped SNLW.} on $\T^3$ with an almost space-time white noise forcing (i.e.~replacing $\xi$ by $\jb{\nb}^{-\al}\xi$ for any $\al >0$ in~\eqref{NLWd}).
+Up to date, the well-posedness issue of the hyperbolic $\Phi^4_3$-model \eqref{NLWd} remains as an important open problem.\footnote{In a recent preprint \cite{BDNY}, Bringmann, Deng, Nahmod, and Yue resolved this open problem in the case of the Gibbsian initial data with no stochastic forcing.} In \cite{OWZ}, using Bringmann's analysis \cite{Bring2}, Y.~Wang, Zine, and the first author recently proved local well-posedness of the cubic stochastic NLW\footnote{In \cite{OWZ}, the authors considered the undamped SNLW but the same analysis applies to the damped SNLW.} on $\T^3$ with an almost space-time white noise forcing (i.e.~replacing $\xi$ by $\jb{\nb}^{-\al}\xi$ for any $\al >0$ in~\eqref{NLWd}).

 \noi (ii) In the parabolic setting \eqref{heat1}, there is no issue is applying Bourgain's invariant measure argument in the usual manner since it is possible to prove local well-posedness with deterministic initial data at the regularity of the $\Phi^3_3$-measure.
 See \cite{HM} in the case of the parabolic $\Phi^4_3$-model \eqref{heat0}.